indukurirama/Movie_trailers/README.md

 * Change directory to the Project directory

-* run the python file
+* run the python file on the python shell 3

+* It runs project in modern web browser